jwillinghalpern/fm-convert-heic/README.md

 # fm-convert-heic

-convert a HEIC to a PNG or JPG in a FileMaker Web Viewer
+Convert a HEIC to a PNG or JPG in a FileMaker Web Viewer

 ## Usage